HartChrisT/Covid_Comorbidities/README.md

 - Postgres (Database)
 - Tableau (Visualization)

-X Role:
--  Which tools are the best fit for your project?
--  What will be used for each section?
-For example, data cleaning and data storage will be completed using two different tools.
--  How will the dashboard be built?
--  By the live session, submit a list of technologies you and your team intend to use for the project.
-Make sure to explain which technology is being used where (e.g., Pandas for data cleaning, Postgres for storage, etc.).
--  When you're comfortably working from your branch, create a document named "technology.md" and push it up to your branch.
-Submit a link to your branch to your instructor during the virtual class.
--  EX:
--  # Technologies Used
 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.